mas-cli/mas/README.md

 </summary>

-None of the commands in this section require you to be logged into an Apple Account, neither for your macOS user nor in the Mac App Store.
+The commands in this section do not require you to be logged into an Apple Account, neither for your macOS user nor for the Mac App Store.

 <details>